GiorgosSamaris/camera_tracker/README.md

 # camera_tracker
-A camera tracker project utillising opencv object detection and the arduino framework to achieve object tracking
+A camera tracker project utillising opencv and the arduino framework to achieve color tracking